 The main purpose of present analysis is to understand the behavior of two-phase dusty nanofluid along a vertical wavy surface.
 We performed two-dimensional simulations in order to obtain solutions of mathematical model presented in terms of primitive variables given in Eqs.
-(29)-(37) from the two-point implicit finite difference method.
+(29)-(36) from the two-point implicit finite difference method.
 Numerical results are reported for the overall effectiveness of mass concentration of dust particles and nanoparticles in base fluid (water) moving along a transverse geometry.
-Particularly, the solutions are established for the water-based dusty nanofluid (i.e., $\Pr = 7.0$, $D{\rho} = 10.0$ and $\gamma = 0.1$).
-The parametric values for water particulate suspension are taken from study of Apazidis [32].
-While the numerical computations are performed by setting the values of other parameters as: Nr = (0.0, 0.1), $N_A = (0.0, 5.0, 10.0)$, $N_B = (0.0, 5.0, 10.0, 20.0)$, Ln = 100.0, $\alpha_d = 0.01$, Ec = (0.0, 0.5, 1.0) and a = (0.3, 0.5, 0.8).
-For verification, simulated results are compared with the published results and it is found that the solutions obtained by Yao [21] can be recovered by setting a = 0.1, 0.3, $\Pr = 1.0$, $\alpha_d = 0.0$ $N_A = N_B = Nr = 0.0$ and $D{\rho} = 0.0$.
+Particularly, the solutions are established for the water-based dusty nanofluid (i.e., Pr = 7.0, $D{\rho} = 10.0$ and $\gamma = 0.1$).
+The parametric values for water particulate suspension are taken from study of Apazidis [28].
+While the numerical computations are performed by setting the values of other parameters as: $Nr = 0.0, 0.1, N_A = 0.0, 2.0, 5.0, 10.0, N_B = 0.0, 2.0, 5.0, 10.0, Ln = 100.0, \alpha_d = 0.1, 0.01, Ec = 0.0, 1.0$ and a = 0.2, 0.3, 0.5, 0.8.
+For verification, simulated results are compared with the published results and it is found that the solutions obtained by Yao [21] can be recovered by setting $a = 0.1, 0.3, Pr = 1.0, \alpha_d = 0.0 N_A = N_B = Nr = 0.0$ and $D{\rho} = 0.0$.
 This comparison is appeared in Fig. 2 and results matches well with each other and shows good accuracy.

 The influence of buoyancy ratio parameter, Nr, on skin friction coefficient, τ_w , heat transfer coefficient, Q_w and mass transfer coefficient, M_w is illustrated in Fig. 3.
-For comparison, the effect of Nr on water-based nanofluid without dust particles (i.e., $D{\rho} = 0.0$) is also presented.
-It is also important to mention here that the parameter Nr is responsible for the coupling between the dimensionless nanoparticle concentration and momentum equation (See Eqn.
+For comparison, the effect of Nr on water-based nanofluid without dust particles (i.e., $D{\rho} = 0.0$ is also presented.
+It is also important to mention here that the parameter Nr is responsible for the coupling between the dimensionless nanoparticle concentration and momentum equation (see Eq.
 (30)).
-As it can be visualize from Fig. 3(a) skin friction coefficient for dusty as well as clear fluid remains almost invariant under the variations of parameter Nr.
-However, variations are recorded for rate of heat transfer as well as for mass transfer coefficient by magnifying the value of buoyancy parameter, Nr (see Figs. 3(b) and 3(b)).
+It can be visualize from Fig. 3(a) that the skin friction coefficient for dusty as well as clear fluid remains almost invariant under the variations of parameter Nr.
+However, variations are recorded for rate of heat transfer as well as for mass transfer coefficient by magnifying the value of buoyancy parameter, Nr (see Figs. 3(b) and 3(c)).
 The effect of, Nr, on average, is to reduce the Q_w and M_w for clear as well as dusty fluid.
-But the plots in Fig. 3(b) reveals the fact that the rate of heat transfer is extensively promoted by loading the dust particles into the base fluid (i.e, $D{\rho} = 10.0$).
+But the plots in Fig. 3(b) reveals the fact that the rate of heat transfer is extensively promoted by loading the dust particles into the base fluid (i.e., $D{\rho} = 10.0$).
 Such behavior is expected because the base fluid gains the thermal energy from the dust particles collision which ultimately promote the rate of heat transfer near the vicinity of wavy plate.
-Higher the value of D{ρ} , the greater will be the rate of heat transfer.
-On the other hand, D{ρ} has a retarding influence on rate of mass transfer, which is sufficiently reduced when D{ρ} is penetrated into the mechanism.
+Higher the values of D{ρ} , the greater will be the rate of heat transfer.
+On the other hand, D{ρ} has a retarding influence on the rate of mass transfer and therefore M_w is sufficiently reduced when D{ρ} is penetrated into the mechanism.
 As expected, higher concentration of dust particles causes the mass transfer rate to reduce near the axis of flow.